“Ms Stephens really had gone above and beyond the call of duty in diligently preparing the case.”

 Biography

-Lydia also worked as an Amicus volunteer in Philadelphia, Pennsylvania for 3 months.
-Amicus is a charity that advocates for fair legal representation for those facing the death penalty in the U.S.A.
+Having previously worked as a criminal defence paralegal at Freemans Solicitors for 9 months and as an Amicus volunteer in Philadelphia, Pennsylvania for 3 months Lydia is familiar with the challenges facing criminal solicitors.
+She is also at ease representing clients from a range of different backgrounds.
+(Amicus is a charity that advocates for fair legal representation for those facing the death penalty in the U.S.A).

 Criminal Prosecution

-Lydia has also prosecuted a full range of hearings in the Crown Court including: PTPHs, complex sentences, ground rules hearings and proceedings brought under the Proceeds of Crime Act 2002.
+Lydia has also prosecuted a full range of hearings in the Crown Court including: PTPHs, complex sentences, ground rules hearings and proceedings brought under the Proceeds of Crime Act 2002

 Criminal Defence